TDesjardins/gwt-ol/README.md

 A Playground for the new OpenLayers3-Wrapper for GWT using the new JSInterop-Features of the GWT-SDK-Sources.

 You can build the application with Maven.
+If you would like to test superdev-mode you can run it on module gwt-ol-demo with the goal gwt:run-codeserver.

-If you want to use it without please consider the following hints:
+If you want to built the application without Maven please consider the following hints:

 You have to build the latest GWT-SDK from the source: